soos3d/evm-gateway-contracts/README.md

 ## Continuous Integration using Github Actions

-We use Github actions to run linter and all the tests.
+We use Github actions to run the linter and all the tests.
 The workflow configuration can be found in [.github/workflows/pipeline.yml](.github/workflows/pipeline.yml).
 While not a complete replacement, all CI steps may be run locally with `yarn ci`.

 ## Manual Triggering of the Olympix CI Workflow